 AG: To your point on Sabrina Sutherland, I got to interview her a month or so ago and she blew my mind when she outlined her schedule to me over the past few years.
 It is interesting to note that while David was shooting Twin Peaks, Mark was off writing the two books.
 (My Interview with Mark Frost)

-MP: You can tell that David likes to follow the script but he famously likes to improvise too, like with the Season 2 finale.
-He basically improvised that whole thing and it became one of the quintessential David Lynch pieces ever.
+MP: You can tell that David likes to follow the script, but he famously likes to improvise too, like with the Season 2 finale.
+He basically improvised that whole thing, and it became one of the quintessential David Lynch pieces ever.
 I wonder how much of Part 8 was David running wild.
-My guess is that you have 3 stages and David is involved in all 3.
-The first would be writing and pre-production where he works with Mark Frost.
-Then there’s production where Sabrina is his right hand person, along with Director of Photography Peter Deming and the whole crew.
-Then the third stage would be the editing process and that’s the one process we don’t really get a glimpse of.
-I can’t image what it’s like to edit all 18 hours of this and figure out how to lay it out.
+My guess is that you have three stages and David is involved in all three.
+The first would be writing and pre-production, where he works with Mark Frost.
+Then there’s production where Sabrina is his right-hand person, along with Director of Photography Peter Deming and the whole crew.
+Then the third stage would be the editing process, and that’s the one process we don’t really get a glimpse of.
+I can’t imagine what it’s like to edit all 18 hours of this and figure out how to lay it out.
 There’s just so much there.
 I would think that would be the hardest part of it all.

 MP: It would be interesting to see how much of Part 8 was scripted.
-I guess when you’re looking at all of the mythology and all of the stuff from the 1950’s that would probably have to come from Mark Frost.
+I guess when you’re looking at all of the mythology and all of the stuff from the 1950s that would probably have to come from Mark Frost.
 He’s so deep in the mythology and the story.
 I can see that.
-All of the crazy visual stuff was Lynch and the mythology would probably have to come from Mark Frost to make the story lines work out.
-There’s also moments in Part 17 in the office after Evil Cooper is killed and you have “frozen Cooper face” on the screen while the rest of the stuff plays out and Laura Dern appears.
+All of the crazy visual stuff was Lynch, and the mythology would probably have to come from Mark Frost to make the storylines work out.
+There are also moments in Part 17 in the office after Evil Cooper is killed and you have “frozen Cooper face” on the screen while the rest of the stuff plays out and Laura Dern appears.
 That stuff is really freaky too and you have to think that Mark Frost had a big hand in laying all of that out.
-It’s so important to the mythology.
+It’s so crucial to the mythology.